 Bear spray is essentially super-powerful pepper spray.
 The main ingredient in bear spray is a chemical called capsaicin, which is the active ingredient in chili peppers.
 This atomized cloud of capsaicin completely disorients the bear’s senses.
 Contact with the cloud instantly and significantly affects the bear’s ability to see, smell, hear and breathe.

 Interestingly, small amounts of capsaicin provide medicinal benefits for humans.
-Topical solutions are used to relieve muscle, joint and nerve pain.
-However, a much larger amount of capsaicin is used in bear spray than these topical creams.
+Topical solutions are used to relieve muscle, joint, and nerve pain.
+However, a much larger amount of capsaicin is used in bear spray than in these topical creams.

 Note that bear spray affects every type of mammal, including people, so you’ll want to consider wind direction and other factors when using it (we’ll go over this in additional detail below).

 Not all bear spray is the same.
 You’ll want to look carefully at the features of the spray.
 Here’s what to consider:

 You can determine the strength of the bear spray by the total percent of capsaicin.
 You want the spray to have at least 2% capsaicin.
 Less won’t be as effective against an animal as large as a bear.
 Interestingly, a higher percentage of capsaicin will last longer, but the effects won’t occur any quicker.
 So there’s no need to spend more on spray with a capsaicin percentage over 2%.